WHAT WE DO

 Utilizing simple architectural designs that reduce design costs and encourage replicability

-Incorporating healthy natural materials that are “dirt cheap”—materials such as mud and straw
+Incorporating healthy, sustainable, and natural materials that are “dirt cheap” wherever possible—materials such as mud and straw

 Using recycled, salvaged and donated building materials wherever possible